Declaration of Nullity (Marriage)

 Q. How can the Church determine if my marriage was Sacramental?

 A. The circumstances of the marriage will be looked at in comparison to a set of criteria that the Church says need to be present for a marriage to be considered Sacramental.
-If it is determined that one or more were missing at the time of the marriage, the marriage can be declared Null.
+If it is determined that one or more were missing at the time of the marriage, the marriage may be declared Null.

 Q. How long does the process take?